 Shut down your device as normal and wait 10 seconds.
 When you restart your Mac, immediately press and hold the Shift key until the log-in screen appears.
 You’ll now be in Safe Mode and can log in normally.

 Once in Safe Mode, you can safely download legitimate malware removal tools to find and remove residual scareware files.
 On a mobile device, use dedicated malware removal software for Android, or an iPhone virus scanner.

-After installing Avast Free Antivirus, you’ll benefit from real-time and round-the-clock smart analytics that can identify and remove even the latest viruses and other malware.
+After installing Avast One, you’ll benefit from real-time and round-the-clock smart analytics that can identify and remove even the latest viruses and other malware.
 You’ll also get multiple layers of enhanced security to block malware before it ever reaches your machine.

 Scareware uses social engineering tactics to manipulate users into compromising their own security.
 Staying informed and following these simple tips can help you spot scareware attacks before you fall for the ruse.

 Never click on malware notifications.
 If you see a pop-up, banner, or window warning you that your computer is infected and prompting you to download a software solution, it’s almost certainly a scam.
 Do not click.

 Keep your browser updated.
 This helps protect against scareware pop-ups in the first place.
 Enabling automatic updates ensures you’re always using the latest version of your browser.
 Better yet, use a secure and private browser for an extra shield against scareware and other online threats.
 Avast Secure Browser even blocks phishing attacks, harmful downloads, and helps prevent web tracking — all for free.